coderofsalvation/personality-insights/getting-started.md

 The third example is similar to the second: it passes the same JSON content and requests the same results.
 But this example specifies `text/csv` for the `Accept` header to request the response in comma-separated values (CSV) format, using the `--output` option of the cURL command to direct the results to a file named `profile.csv`.
 The example sets the `csv_headers` query parameter to `true` to request that column headers be returned with the output.

-1. Issue the following command to send the JSON file to the `profile` method.
+1. Issue the following command to send the JSON file to the `/v3/profile` method.

     ```bash
     curl -X POST --user {username}:{password} \